objectionary/eo-phi-normalizer/site/docs/src/commands/normalizer-transform.md

   -r,--rules FILE          FILE with user-defined rules.
 Must be specified.
   -c,--chain               Output transformation steps.
   -j,--json                Output JSON.
-  --max-depth ARG          Maximum depth of rules application.
+  --max-depth INT          Maximum depth of rules application.
 Defaults to 10.
-  --max-growth-factor ARG  The factor by which to allow the input term to grow
+  --max-growth-factor INT  The factor by which to allow the input term to grow
                            before stopping.
 Defaults to 10.
   -o,--output-file FILE    Output to FILE.
 When this option is not specified,
                            output to stdout.